What to Know

 What you can do to prepare for your move?

 Want to make moving during COVID-19 as smooth and easy as possible?
-There are many steps you can take to get your home ready for the movers, maintain safe distance, and mitigate the risk of coronavirus.
-Here are a few:
+There are many steps you can take to get your home ready for the movers, maintain a safe distance, and mitigate the risk of coronavirus.

-- Provide hand washing and disinfection area (spare bathroom) for movers
+- Provide hand washing and disinfection area for movers.